nspenner/blog/_posts/2018-09-17-creating-my-portfolio.md

 ![Portfolio Design 1](/assets/2018-09-17-creating-a-portfolio/portfolio1.gif "Portfolio Design 1")

-The main grid for the site was used for the content on the right.
+I wanted some personal touches in my portfolio, so the background image on the left side of the site is a photo I took at Mills Lake in Rocky Mountain National Park (which is my favorite hike in the whole park!).
+Grid was used for the content on the right.
 It was two columns and simply took up all the free space available, and it switched to one column for the mobile layout.
 It was a pretty small amount of CSS overall:
 ```css
 main {
   display: grid;